 Differences Between Pressure-Balanced and Thermostatic Showers

 If you have just about had it with having your shower interrupted by blasts of scalding hot water because somebody flushed a toilet, it is time you did something about it.
 This doesn’t mean telling your family members or roommates to not flush the toilet while somebody is showering, because you’ve likely already tried that a million times and it’s clearly not working.
 There are a couple of types of shower valves you can install in your shower: pressure-balanced and thermostatic.
 These valves are such a good idea that most areas require new homes to have one or the other.
-You can call for an expert in plumbing by Roto-Rooter in Brooklyn to install either, but before you choose which one, you need to understand the differences.
+You can call for an expert in plumbing by Roto-Rooter to install either, but before you choose which one, you need to understand the differences.

 Both pressure-balanced and thermostatic valves are designed with temperature control in mind, but each operates in its own way.
 When a toilet flushes, showers lose cold water pressure, which leaves un-tempered, scalding hot water to burn your body.
 A pressure-balanced valve uses a shuttle piston to balance the hot and cold water pressure, even when one line has a sudden loss in pressure.
 A thermostatic valve actually measures the temperature of the incoming hot and cold water, and adjusts the amounts of each to maintain a constant temperature.
 Thermostatic valves typically do a better job of maintaining temperature, and they have a safety feature, which shuts off the water if one of the supplies fails.